chenfeizhang/Brette_gwdg/README.md

 1. Activate the virtual environment.
 2. Go to the model directroy ```cd ~/Code_gwdg/Models/Brette```.
 Compile the model with the command ```nrnivmodl```, then you will get the folde ``x86_64``.
 If you get the code from somewhere else, the folde ``x86_64`` may already exist.
 Please delete the folder and compile the code to get your own folder``x86_64``.

+### Note: All the following steps are executed in the virtual environment.

 ### 2. Determine the Axonal Voltages for Spike Time Dectection and Voltage Reset

 Brette's model is a simple multi-compartment model composed of a soma and an axon.
 Only sodium channels are located at point on the axon for spike generation (AP initiation site).
 The rest of the neuron model is passive.
 To finish a spike, the voltage values of the whole neuron model need to be reset by hand when the axonal voltage at the AP initiation site reaches some specific value.
 We call this value reset threshold.
 We choose the axonal voltage with the maximum voltage derivative for spike time dectection.
 We choose the axonal voltage 2ms after the spike detection voltage as the reset voltage.